Schmidl-Gautam/anomaly_detection_project/README.md

 - Read this README.md
 - Clone the repo to your local working directory
-- Run the final_report.ipynb notebook
+- Run the report.ipynb notebook